alessiostalla/portofino-client/README.md

 ```

 Notice how _portofino_ as well as everything _get_ returns is an _Observable&lt;ResourceAction&gt;_, while the result of
-invoking operations on the server (such as _load_ in the previous example) is an _Observer<Response>_.
+invoking operations on the server (such as _load_ in the previous example) is an _Observable&lt;Response&gt;_.

 ## Compatibility

 portofino-commander is developed and tested against Portofino 6.

-While portofino-commander's general approach works with Portofino 5,
+While portofino-commander's general approach works with Portofino 5, some of the REST APIs in P5 weren't designed with
+such a client in mind, and require some extra handling to invoke them.
+For example, some methods require that we
+explicitly set an Accept header to restrict the response to JSON.
+In other cases, operation names conflict with
+portofino-commander's own functions (e.g. "get") and thus we cannot call them using the simplified syntax that we've
+shown in the Usage section.